-Helpful Tips on How to Negotiate Your Salary After a Job Offer
+Tips on How to Negotiate Your Salary After a Job Offer

 After sending a string of resumes to various organizations, your favorite company finally calls and wants to meet you for an interview.
 It’s an elated moment for you.
-You’re probably thinking… I’m gonna be rich!
+You’re probably thinking, I’m gonna be rich!
 Well, not to burst your bubble, but waiting for a long time for a job doesn’t mean you should take just any job that comes your way

 One of the most important things that will certainly come up when you’re on a job hunt is the salary.
 Obviously, you have your expectations, and your demanding household budget won’t make things any easier.

-Knowing how much to expect from your new job offer and what room you have for negotiations will go a long way in ensuring that you get a decent pay.
+Knowing how much to expect from your new job offer and what room you have for negotiation will go a long way in ensuring that you get decent pay.
 In this article, I’m going to cover some helpful tips to guide you on how to negotiate your salary with your employer without coming off as either too needy or too greedy.

 Every career has its own distinctive market value.
 For example, a surgeon will obviously make more money than a receptionist, and it’s not hard to see why.
 Knowing the salary range for your particular talent will give you a rough idea of what the company is already planning to pay you.

 Once you know the salary range for a position, decide where you fit in that range as you prepare for the interview.
 As you can probably guess, the top of the range is usually for people with experience in similar positions, while the bottom is for the newbies.
 Don’t discount your informal experience, however.
-For instance, if you’ve never been a manager but have been a project leader, or covered for a manager on holidays, then this experience may increase your worth.
+For instance, if you’ve never been a manager but have been a project leader, or you covered for a manager on holidays, then this experience may increase your worth.

 Once you have determined your approximate worth, be prepared to ask for a somewhat higher salary during negotiations.
 That way, you have a fallback position if your first request is too high.
 In comparison, if you start with your bottom line, you have less a chance of negotiating a salary that’s acceptable to you.